gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ```

 The second new R code needed is the `simulate` \index{\texttt{simulate()}} function that can be applied to `lm`-objects; it generates a new data set that contains the same number of observations as the original one but assumes that all the aspects of the estimated model (mean(s), variance, and normal distributions) are true to generate the new observations.
-In this situation that implies generating new observations with the same mean (116.04) and standard deviation (29.77, also found as the "residual standard error" in the model summary). \index{residual standard error} The new responses are stored in `ddsub$SimDistance` and then plotted in Figure \@ref(fig:Figure2-19).
+In this situation that implies generating new observations with the same mean (116.04) and standard deviation (29.77, also found as the "residual standard error" in the model summary). \index{residual standard error} The new responses are stored in `SimDistance` in ``ddsub`` and then plotted in Figure \@ref(fig:Figure2-19).

 (ref:fig2-19) Pirate-plot of a simulated data set that assumes the same mean for both groups.
 The means in the two groups are very similar.